dmidlo/histdata.com-tools/README.md

 zero-variance markers, and the `log_return`, `differencing`, and `session_conditioning` recommendations remain explicit evaluation guards.
 Recommended transforms are reported but are not silently applied, and nonstationarity never becomes a hard quality failure.
-Fitted exponential-smoothing and explicit-order AR/ARMA/ARIMA models use the separate contracts below.
-Explicit SARIMA/ARIMAX/SARIMAX models are also implemented as the third fitted family.
-State-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.
+The fitted curriculum now includes exponential smoothing, explicit-order AR/ARMA/ARIMA, SARIMA/ARIMAX/SARIMAX, structural state-space and Kalman diagnostics, symmetric ARCH/GARCH, and family-neutral comparison.
+Automatic model selection and forecasting leaderboards remain deliberately deferred.

 Python consumers can call `classical_baseline_diagnostics_from_training_frame(...)`, then